-6.2.2 Object identifier
+7.2.2 Object identifier

-In OMA LWM2M [5], each object is characterized by a unique identifier represented by an integer.
+In OMA LWM2M [OMA LwM2M 1.0], each object is characterized by a unique identifier represented by an integer.
 This identifier is provided by OMNA (OMA Naming Authority) and is registered as a unique URN:

 urn:oma:lwm2m:{oma,ext,x}:objectID (e.g. the LWM2M 1.0 Device Object (ObjectID:3) is registered as urn:oma:lwm2m:oma:3).

-The context of a given oneM2M <mgmtObj> Resource is represented by the objectId attribute which can contain several references to OMA LWM2M [5] Object identifiers expressed as OMNA registered URN.
+The context of a given oneM2M <mgmtObj> Resource is represented by the objectId attribute which can contain several references to OMA LWM2M [OMA LwM2M 1.0] Object identifiers expressed as OMNA registered URN.

-6.2.3 Object Instance Identifier
+7.2.3 Object Instance Identifier

-OMA LWM2M [5] permits objects to have multiple object instances where each object instance is contained in the objectPath attribute of the <mgmtObj> Resource within the context of the Resource's objectId as described in previous clause.
+OMA LWM2M [OMA LwM2M 1.0] permits objects to have multiple object instances where each object instance is contained in the objectPath attribute of the <mgmtObj> Resource within the context of the Resource's objectId as described in previous clause.

 The objectPath attribute in <mgmtObj> Resource contains one (or several) element(s) representing the local path(s) where the Object Instance(s) are located.